GrimLink/dotfiles/formating/README.md

 The ESLint for CSS.

-This version is the same as [@fylgja/stylelint-config](https://www.npmjs.com/package/@fylgja/stylelint-config) And I don't realy use the version in here.
+This version uses the npm pkg [@fylgja/stylelint-config](https://www.npmjs.com/package/@fylgja/stylelint-config).

-Instead I `npm install` the fylgja stylelint-config And then add a small `.stylelintrc` with the extend to the fylgja stylelint-config.
+So for the full code checkout the git repo.

 ```json
 {